ACR1209/Universidad/Ingenieria en Software/Google Data Analytics Course/Foundations/Module 1/Data Analysis.md

-Is the collection, transformation, and organization of data in order to draw conclusions,  make predictions, and drive informed decision-making
+Is the collection, transformation, and organization of [[Data|data]] in order to draw conclusions,  make predictions, and drive informed decision-making.